owzzz/html5_bootstrap/README.md

 #### Image optimisation dependencies

 To run optimisations over images we use GraphicsMagick, to install we need to use brew.
-If you do not have brew installed you'll need to go ahead and get that setup.
+If your on mac and do not have brew installed you'll need to go ahead and get that setup.

 ```
 ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"
 ```

+If your on windows you will need to download the binary and install it manually on your machine.
+You can get the binary [here](http://www.graphicsmagick.org/download.html).

 Now we can install GraphicsMagick

 ```
 brew install GraphicsMagick